 Automation has promised mankind a lot over the years, but nowhere are the benefits clearer than in the humdrum of domestic housework.
-Today's advanced robot vacuum cleaners mean you'll never have to lift a finger to clean your floors, save when it's time to empty the bin.
+Today's advanced robot vacuum cleaners mean you'll never have to lift a finger to clean your floors – except maybe when it comes to emptying the bin.

 iRobot Roomba 980

 Roomba is synonymous with robot vacuums, and this is never more exemplified than in the iRobot Roomba 980.